Skip to main content

 require

 The require method is a standard Ruby method that can be used to list files that may be required by a platform, such as an external class library.
-As a best practice, even though the require method is often used at the top of a Ruby file, it is recommended that the use of the require method be used as part of the platform-specific collect_data block.
+As a best practice, even though the require method is often used at the top of a Ruby file, it’s recommended that the use of the require method be used as part of the platform-specific collect_data block.
 For example, the Ruby WMI is required with Windows:

 collect_data(:windows) do